-My Slow Cooker Rosemary Garlic Beef Stew is pretty hard to beat, but I wanted to try making a stew in my Instant Pot because A) it’s a lot faster and B) I can do all the steps, including browning the beef, in one pot which means a lot less dishes to clean.
+Our stovetop beef stew and crockpot beef stew recipes are pretty hard to beat, but I really like this Instant Pot recipe because A) it’s a lot faster and B) I can do all the steps, including browning the beef, in one pot which means a lot less dishes to clean.
 YAY!

-This recipe starts similarly to the Rosemary Garlic Beef Stew, but I played around with the vegetable mix, using less potatoes and adding in mushrooms and pearl onions.
+This recipe starts similarly to my crockpot recipe, but I played around with the vegetable mix, using less potatoes and adding in mushrooms and pearl onions.
 I also skipped the Dijon and added just a little tomato paste for a more traditional beef stew flavor.
-This Instant Pot Beef Stew turned out so tender and amazing that my boyfriend said, “Is this healthy?
-Because I could this every day.”
-Noted! :)
+This Instant Pot beef stew always turns out tender and amazing, so much so that when I first made it, my boyfriend said, “Is this healthy?
+Because I could eat this every day.” 😊

 Ingredients